RafaelOfEldor/ecommerce-app/README.md

 POSTGRES_PASSWORD=[same as SPRING_DATASOURCE_PASSWORD]
 ```

-then go into the file root/frontend/client/runtime-env.js and enter
+then go into the file root/frontend/client/runtime-env.js and enter:

 ```
 (function() {